JGNN

 model builder and using them to create an architecture.
 To this end, save your code

-or avoid external files by inlining the definition within Java code through
+Avoid external files by inlining the definition within Java code through

 a multiline string per String architecture = """ ... """;